BrantApps/slack-channel-reader/README.md

 Suggested plots include a bubble chart of the `active-slack-channels` CSV;

 1. x-axis to represent the channel create date
-2. y-axis be the number of messages sent in a channel over the period specified in `<days-to-look-back>`
+2. y-axis be the number of channel members
-3. bubble size be the number of members
+3. bubble size to indicate the number of messages over the period specified in `<days-to-look-back>`

 Watch out for;